snap-stanford/snap-python/doc/source/reference/graphs.rst

         Deletes the value of attribute named *Attr* for the node with node ID *NId*.

+     .. describe:: IsAttrDeletedN(NId, Attr)

+        Returns true, if attribute *Attr* exists for node *NId* and has been deleted -- its value is set to default.

+     .. describe:: IsIntAttrDeletedN(NId, Attr)
+                   IsFltAttrDeletedN(NId, Attr)
+                   IsStrAttrDeletedN(NId, Attr)

+        Returns true, if integer, float, or string attribute *Attr* exists for node *NId* and has been deleted -- its value is set to default.

      .. describe:: AttrNameNI(NId, NameV)

         Provides names of attributes for the node *NId*.
 Only attributes